-- Semi-Annual Performance Reports The Recipient shall submit performance reports into the GrantSolutions system no later than thirty (30) days after the end of the reporting period end date.
-Reports are due on April 30, October 30.
-The report shall be submitted via www.GrantSolutions.gov using the guidance found here: Grant Solutions Performance Progress Report. - 2.
-Performance reports must provide information on the overall progress by quarter.
-These reports shall include: - O A comparison of actual accomplishments with the goals, objectives and performance measures established for the period - O Reasons why established objectives and performance metrics were not met, if applicable. - Other pertinent information including, when appropriate, analysis and explanation of cost overruns.
+- Quarterly Performance Reports The Recipient shall submit performance reports into the GrantSolutions system no later than thirty (30) days after the end of the reporting period end date.
+Reports are due on 1/30, 4/30, 7/30 and 10/30.
+The report shall be submitted via www.GrantSolutions.gov using the guidance found here: Grant Solutions Performance Progress Report and via email to emergency-comms-grants@cisa.dhs.gov. - 2 Performance reports must provide information on the overall progress by quarter.
+These reports shall include: - ${ m O}$ A comparison of actual accomplishments with the goals, objectives and performance measures established for the period. - O Reasons why established objectives and performance metrics were not met, if applicable. - Other pertinent information including, when appropriate, analysis and explanation of cost overruns.